ktj709/Tourism-Culture-Guide---RAG-Chatbot/README.md

 A Retrieval-Augmented Generation (RAG) based chatbot that answers tourism-related questions using curated data from Wikipedia (via scraping), tourism PDFs, and text sources.
 Built with Python, LangChain, FAISS, and Google Gemini 2.0 Flash.

+# How This Project Works

+This project is a Retrieval-Augmented Generation (RAG) based chatbot that answers tourism-related queries for Delhi, Mumbai, and Jaipur (with the flexibility to easily add more cities in the future).
+It works by first collecting tourism information from sources like Wikipedia and city tourism websites (scraping), cleaning the text, and converting it into vector embeddings stored in a FAISS database.
+When a user asks a question, the query is embedded, relevant information is retrieved from FAISS, and then passed to Google Gemini 2.0 Flash (or another LLM) to generate accurate, context-aware responses.

 # Features

 Fetches tourism and cultural data from: